 Moses continues speaking to the people of Israel as if he were speaking to one man, so the words "you" and "your" are singular.
 (See: Forms of You) she will take off the clothes she was wearing She will do this after the man brings her to his house and when she shaves her head and cuts her fingernails and toenails as mentioned in Deuteronomy 21:12.
 The full meaning of this statement can be made explicit.
 Alternate translation: "she will take off the clothes of her people and put on Israelite clothes" (See: Assumed Knowledge and Implicit Information) when she was taken captive If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "when you took her captive" (See: Active or Passive) a full month Alternate translation: "an entire month" or "a whole month" After that you may lie with her This is a euphemism.
-Alternate translation: "After that you may have sexual relations with her" (See: Euphemism) ULT 13 Then she will take off the clothes she was wearing when she was taken captive and she will remain in your house and mourn for her father and her mother a full month.
-After that you may lie with her and be her husband, and she will be your wife.
+Alternate translation: "After that you may have sexual relations with her" (See: Euphemism) ULT 13 And she shall remove the clothes of her captivity from upon her and she shall live in your house and weep {for} her father and her mother a month of days.
+And afterwards, you shall go in to her and marry her, and she shall be your wife.
 UST 13 She must take off the clothes that she was wearing when she was captured, and put on Israelite clothes.
 She must stay in that man's house and mourn for a month because of leaving her parents.
-After that, he will be allowed to marry But if you take no delight in her You may need to make explicit that the man sleeps with the woman.
-Alternate translation: "But if you sleep with her and then decide that you do not want her as your wife" (See: Assumed Knowledge and Implicit Information) let her go where she wishes Alternate translation: "let her go wherever she wants to go" because you have humiliated her Alternate translation: "because you shamed her by sleeping with her and then sending her away" ULT 14 But if you take no delight in her, then you may let her go where she wishes.
-But you must not sell her at all for money, and you must not treat her like a slave, because you have humiliated her UST 14 Later, if he no longer is pleased with her, he will be permitted to allow her to leave him.
+After that, he will be allowed to marry her But if you take no delight in her You may need to make explicit that the man sleeps with the woman.
+Alternate translation: "But if you sleep with her and then decide that you do not want her as your wife" (See: Assumed Knowledge and Implicit Information) let her go where she wishes Alternate translation: "let her go wherever she wants to go" because you have humiliated her Alternate translation: "because you shamed her by sleeping with her and then sending her away" ULT 14 And it will be, if you do not delight in her, then you shall send her to her spirit.
+But you surely shall not sell her for money, you shall not mistreat her in return for humiliating her.
+UST 14 Later, if he no longer is pleased with her, he will be permitted to allow her to leave him.
 But because she was shamed and was forced to sleep with him, he will not be allowed to treat her like a slave and sell her to anyone else.
 General Information: